tendermint/tendermint/docs/specification/new-spec/encoding.md

 field name and then hashing them.
 For `[]struct` arguments, we compute a `[][]byte` by hashing the individual `struct` elements.

-## JSON (TMJSON)
+## AminoJSON

-Signed messages (eg. votes, proposals) in the consensus are encoded in TMJSON, rather than TMBIN.
+Signed messages (eg. votes, proposals) in the consensus are encoded in AminoJSON, rather than binary Amino.
-TMJSON is JSON where `[]byte` are encoded as uppercase hex, rather than base64.

 When signing, the elements of a message are sorted by key and the sorted message is embedded in an outer JSON that includes a `chain_id` field.